AltaArts/ExportToDir--Prism-Plugin/README.md

 ## **Installation**

+This plugin is for Windows only, as Prism2 only supports Windows at this time.

 Download the zip file from the green "Code" button above, or at Github https://github.com/JBreckeen/ExportToDir--Prism-Plugin/tree/main

 Copy the directory named "ExportToDir" to a directory of your choice, or a Prism2 plugin directory.